jeodom17/myReadMeGenerator/develop/utils/README.md

 ## Questions

-If you have any questions, you can contact me directly at @.
-You can find more of my work at [github/l](https://github.com/l).
+If you have any questions, you can contact me directly at jeodom17@gmail.com.
+You can find more of my work at [github/jeodom17](https://github.com/jeodom17).

 ## License

-    This project is licensed under the [APACHE 2.0 License](https://opensource.org/licenses/Apache-2.0).
+    This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).